mviereck/x11docker/README.md

 Just type `x11docker IMAGENAME [IMAGECOMMAND]`.
 Get an [overview of options](https://github.com/mviereck/x11docker/wiki/x11docker-options-overview) with `x11docker --help`.

 Make x11docker executable with `chmod +x x11docker` or run it with `bash x11docker` respective `bash x11docker-gui`.
 Or install it on your system (see below at chapter [Installation](#installation)).

+# Troubleshooting
+For troubleshooting, run `x11docker` or `x11docker-gui` in a terminal. x11docker shows some warnings on itself if something is insecure or is going wrong.
+Additional, you can activate option `--verbose` to see logfile output.
+You can get help in the [issue tracker](https://github.com/mviereck/x11docker/issues).
+ - On systems without a root password like Ubuntu, activate option `--sudo`.

 # Security
  Main purpose of x11docker is to run dockered GUI applications while preserving container isolation.
  Core concept is:
    - Run a second X server to avoid [X security leaks](http://www.windowsecurity.com/whitepapers/unix_security/Securing_X_Windows.html).
+     - This in opposite to widespread solutions that share host X socket of display :0, thus breaking container isolation, allowing keylogging and remote host control. (x11docker provides this with option `--hostdisplay`).
+     - Authentication is done with MIT-MAGIC-COOKIE, stored separate from file `~/.Xauthority`.
    - Create container user similar to host user to [avoid root in container](http://blog.dscpl.com.au/2015/12/don-run-as-root-inside-of-docker.html).
-   - Reduce [container capabilities](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities) to bare minimum (docker run option `--cap-drop=ALL`).
+   - Reduce [container capabilities](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities) to bare minimum

-Avoiding X security leaks is done using an additional X server separate from X on host display :0.
-Authentication is done with MIT-MAGIC-COOKIE, stored separate from file `~/.Xauthority`.
-(This in opposite to widespread solutions that share host X socket of display :0, thus breaking container isolation, allowing keylogging and remote host control. x11docker provides this  possibility with discouraged and insecure option `--hostdisplay`.)
+     - Uses docker run options `--cap-drop=ALL --security-opt=no-new-privileges --read-only --volume=/tmp`.
+(This behaviour can be disabled with x11docker options `--cap-default` and `--sudouser`).

- - Some options can degrade or break container isolation.
-Look at security info dialog to see the differences.
+Some options can degrade container isolation.
+Most important:
+  - `--hostdisplay` shares host X socket of display :0 instead of running a second X server.
+Danger of abuse is reduced providing so-called untrusted cookies.
+Along with option `--gpu`, option `--ipc` and trusted cookies are used and no protection against X security leaks is left.
+(If you do not care about container isolation, this is a quite fast setup without any overhead.)
+  - `--gpu` allows access to GPU hardware.
+This can be abused to get window content from host ([palinopsia bug](https://hsmr.cc/palinopsia/)) and makes [GPU rootkits](https://github.com/x0r1/jellyfish) possible.
+  - `--pulseaudio` allows catching audio output and microphone input.

+Rather special options reducing security, but not needed for regular use:
+  - `--sudouser` allows sudo without password for container user.
+If an application breaks out of container, it can do anything.
+Includes option `--cap-default`.
+  - `--cap-default` disables x11docker's container hardening and falls back to default docker container privileges.
+  - `--ipc` sets docker run option `--ipc=host`.
+(Allows MIT-SHM / shared memory)
+  - `--net` sets docker run option `--net=host`.
+(Allows dbus connection to host)

 ![x11docker-gui security screenshot](/../screenshots/x11docker-security.png?raw=true)

 # Dependencies